 With numerous glaciated summits over 11,000 feet, the Columbia Icefields is the perfect venue to learn the skills to climb alpine ice faces and push your ability to the next level.
-This advanced mountaineering course will focus on the technical side of alpine ice climbing including steeper climbing techniques, snow and ice anchors, leading multi pitch routes as well as understanding and assessing mountain hazards.
-The ice faces on the Columbia Icefields area are world famous alpine objectives.
-The North Face and Silverhorn of Mt Athabasca and various routes on Mt Andromeda are well known objectives of the area that bring climbers from all over the world.
+This advanced ice climbing training course will focus on the technical side of alpine ice climbing including steeper climbing techniques, snow, and ice anchors, leading multi-pitch routes as well as understanding and assessing mountain hazards.
+The ice faces on the Columbia Icefields area are world-famous alpine objectives.
+The North Face and Silverhorn of Mt Athabasca and various routes on Mt Andromeda are well-known technical ice climbing objectives that bring climbers from all over the world.
 Participants will be given the opportunity to do some leads while learning the technical components of alpine anchor building, lead belaying, and route finding.
-Whether you plan to lead climb or follow on alpine snow and ice routes this program will introduce you to the required skills to climb more advanced ice-covered routes and peaks.
+Whether you plan to lead climb or follow on alpine snow and ice routes this ice climbing training program will introduce you to the required skills to climb more advanced ice-covered routes and peaks.

 Our Approach: Objectives and Instruction

-The objective of the course is to introduce you to the skills needed to climb steeper snow and ice routes than those encountered on beginner level courses.
+The objective of the course is to introduce you to the skills needed to climb steeper snow and ice routes than those encountered in beginner-level courses.
 Many of the Rockies’ best alpine snow and ice routes are found in this area and, whenever possible they will be incorporated into the course.

 Many of the harder climbs in this area are quite long and can take up to 14 hours return; elevation gain is typically around 1450m or 4,800ft.
 We have found that the best approach is to alternate the longer climbing days with shorter instructional days or shorter climbs.
 On instructional days we primarily cover topics specific to alpine snow and ice climbing.
 If time permits we may be able to review general mountaineering topics with you.